 It’s much better than conducting hours of research again and looking for hidden errors.

-Step 2: Prepare for a New Collaboration
+Step 2: Prepare for New Developers

 Now, prepare the work area for your new hires.
 You have to explain to them the essence of the task and the project nuances.
 Make a layout or diagram where you will show: